Harper, Schwarber 2 HRs, Thomson wins debut, Phils top Halos

 The Phillies fired Joe Girardi earlier in the day after two-plus seasons of middling results and the team well out of the NL East race.
 Thomson, a long-time bench coach under Girardi with the Yankees and Phillies, was charged with turning around the Phillies.

-“When I was a very young coach, I always thought about managing,” he said.
-“I got to a point where I got to the big leagues, and I’m a big league coach, big league bench coach, big league third base coach.
-I never really thought of it much at that point.”
+“I had a little more anxiety leading up to the game dealing with all the stuff, all the meetings,” Thomson said.
+“Once we got to the game, I felt OK.
+It was normal.”

-He’ll have plenty to think about as the sub.-500 Phillies chase the final NL wild-card spot.
+Thomson has plenty of work ahead as the sub.-500 Phillies chase the final NL wild-card spot.

-Thomson’s first game was a doozy: it featured 2021 NL MVP Bryce Harper vs. 2021 AL MVP Shohei Ohtani and South Jersey native and three-time AL MVP Mike Trout’s homecoming.
+Thomson’s first game was a doozy: it featured the 2021 NL MVP in Harper vs. 2021 AL MVP Shohei Ohtani and South Jersey native and three-time AL MVP Mike Trout’s homecoming.

 Trout received a warm ovation in his first game in Philadelphia since 2014 and signed autographs before the game for swarms of fans.
 A diehard Philadelphia Eagles fan, Trout said he lost count of how many Millville, New Jersey, natives traveled to Citizens Bank Park to see him.
 Trout said before the game he wanted to “enjoy tonight, see some familiar faces.”